gSchool/ada-developer-skills/01-roundtable-guides/12-wk07-book-review-site.md

-# Book Review Site + Yesterday's Content Roundtable
+# Wednesday 10/14 - Book Review Site and Intro to HTML/CSS

 For this discussion, think of your instructor as a mediator and guide, rather than as a lecturer.
 You are encouraged to do the following: